 v/ Training - Validation chart:

-The training and validation loss are converging after 5 epochs.
+The training and validation loss is converging after 5 epochs.

 Classification result on the Toxic class:

-- The model has performed very well with the Accuracy score 0.9971.
+- The model has performed very well with an Accuracy score of 0.9971.

 Annex A - Github repository: